Eugene-Myong/Let-Him-Cook/README.md

 What kind of recipes have different numbers of steps?

 Why steps you may ask?
 Well because when you're following along a recipe, what do you look at to estimate how much time it will take?
 Besides the estimated time it will take I mean.
 The number of steps.
 How the steps are written and what gets done in one step versus what takes many can really how what kind of person the author is, and can help you assess whether or not you should follow their recipe.
-The steps are like a hidden indicator of trustworthiness, or crediblity.
+The steps are like a hidden indicator of trustworthiness, or credibility.
 And so I believe that analyzing them may lead to some interesting results.

 Here are some important facts about our data: